 Sue Morse - teaching about wildlife.
 Co-founder of chittenden uplands project.
 Introduce two science concepts:

-cumulative effects assessment - used in Canada primarily.
-Thinking creatively about how we can minimize impact on creatures.
-Putting too many trails would damage wildlife.
+Cumulative effects assessments - used in Europe and Canada to account for the seemingly small disturbances that overly stress wildlife and force them to expend needed energy.
+These disturbances include those that trigger fight/flight mechanisms.
+When animals get scared it depletes their tight energy budgets.
+Those scares need to be minimized in core habitats such as the Andrews Commuunity Forest by thinking creatively about how we can minimize human impacts.
+Putting in too many trails would damage wildlife.

-Animals are facing an uncertain future - Be mindful when planning trails.
+Animals in the ACF are facing a difficult future, due to challenges such as new diseases, invasive insects, climate changes. - Be mindful when planning trails.
+Sue recommends at least a year of “boots on the ground” monitoring to gain an adequate understanding of ACF’s ecology before trail plans are finalized.

-QTS - Consolidated vs spread out trails.
-It is much better to consolidate the trail network rather than spreading out trails.
+QTS – Ellen asked Sue if it was better to consolidate trails on a landscape rather than disperse them.
+Sue favors consolidation to provide wildlife with the space they need.

 QTS - Logging - ecological logging plan for future for ACF.
-Logging can mimic wildlife diversity.
+Sue said Ethan Tapper’s forestry plan for the ACF was “inspired” by its mimicking of natural processes, like gap formation, to promote wildlife diversity.

-Doug St. Amoure - Is there an amended plan?
+Doug St. Amour - Is there an amended plan?
 Where are we with the plan?

 ACF approved the trail design